 1. Changes to E&C contracts

 In the E&C industry, contracts are frequently modified as circumstances and needs change.
 At times, these changes may be minor adjustments to the existing contract, but in other cases, the changes may represent substantial modifications in contract scope, price, or both.
 According to ASC 606-10-25-10, a “contract modification could be approved in writing, by oral agreement, or implied by customary business practices.”
-However, the Codification also states that a modification can exist for accounting purposes even before it has been approved, and that if a change in scope has been approved before the final pricing has been agreed upon, the E&C entity will need to estimate the change in transaction price using the same principles as those for estimating a variable consideration (see our article on Variable Consideration and the Constraint).
+However, ASC 606-10-25-11 states that a modification can exist for accounting purposes even before it has been approved and that if a change in scope has been approved before the final pricing has been agreed upon, the E&C entity will need to estimate the change in the transaction price using the same principles as those for estimating a variable consideration (see our article on Variable Consideration and the Constraint).

 After verifying that a contract modification has occurred, the E&C entity must determine if it should account for the contract as a separate contract.
 For more information about the relevant issues to consider regarding contract modifications, see our series of articles Contract Modification Part I – Separate Contracts, Contract Modification Part II – Contract Modification Treatment, and Contract Modification Part III – The Hindsight Expedient.